 · Paul raised Eutychus who had fallen from a window.
 (Acts 20:7-12)

-Note that each of these resurrections was not permanent as each resurrected person (listed above) was likely to have physically died later.
+None of these resurrections were permanent as each resurrected person (listed above) was likely to have physically died later.
 In fact, the Greek noun for ‘resurrection’ (in the original text of the New Testament) does not indicate whether a resurrection is ‘permanent’ or ‘temporary’ – it simply means ‘a standing up’ or a ‘raising up’ or ‘rising’.
 For example, in Hebrews 11:35 (see below), the Greek word for ‘resurrection’ (‘anastasis’, ‘αναστασις’ – Strong’s number 386) is used twice.

 Hebrews 11:35 Women received their dead raised [resurrected temporarily Strong's Number 386] to life again.
 Others were tortured, not accepting deliverance, that they might obtain a better resurrection [resurrected permanently Strong's Number 386].

 The first instance is a temporary resurrection when the women received their dead back (by raising or ‘resurrection’).
 The second instance is the permanent and ‘better resurrection’ sought after by those who were tortured.
 Both these instances use the same Greek word for ‘raising’ or resurrection but the first is temporary and the second is permanent.